-To avoid damaging the filter, do not use tools to remove or install the air filter.
+To avoid damaging the filter, do not use tools for removing and installing the air filter.

-- Rotate the air filter a 1/4 turn counterclockwise and lift it away in the direction of the rear handle. - ► Always replace damaged filters.
+- Rotate the air filter a 1/4 turn counterclockwise and lift it away in the direction of the rear handle - ► Always replace a damaged filter.

-22.1.2 Cleaning the Air Filter
+20.1.3 Cleaning the air filter